jsoulier/blocks/README.md

 10. Submit

 #### SSAO

-> NOTE: Use CPU-based techniques.
-SSAO is cool but significantly hurts performance and looks worse.

 SSAO is pretty finicky, especially in blocky games.
 The idea I had was to manually check the neighbouring pixels to see if the current pixel is concave or convex.
 If it's concave, it's occluded.